 One big advantage of a conventional mortgage is the borrower has much more flexibility in what property they can purchase compared to a government-backed loan.
 For example, FHA loans are only available for homes that meet the FHA’s minimum property requirements.
 Other government-secured mortgages have even more specific limitations.
 U.S. Department of Agriculture (USDA) mortgages are only available for properties in designated rural areas, and only qualifying veterans and their spouses are eligible for Department of Veterans Affairs (VA) mortgages.

 Conventional mortgages don’t have any of these sweeping limitations.
-You can even take out a conventional loan for an investment property, or a vacation home.
+You can even take out a conventional loan for an investment property or a vacation home.
 And conventional jumbo mortgages are your only option if you need to borrow more than the FHFA loan limits for your area.

 With a conventional mortgage you don’t need to pay for private mortgage insurance if you have a down payment of at least 20%.

 Conventional loans can also have fewer fees than government-secured loans.
 If you have a down payment of 20% or more on a conventional mortgage, you won’t be required to pay what is known as private mortgage insurance (PMI).
 PMI typically costs anywhere from 0.5% to 2% of the loan amount each year.
-The median home price in the U.S. is over $300,000, so PMI could easily cost hundreds of dollars per month.
+The median home price in the U.S. in 2021 is over $350,000, so PMI could easily cost hundreds of dollars per month.

 Being able to avoid PMI with a conventional loan can add up to significant savings over a government-secured mortgage.
 And even if you can’t put 20% down upfront, you can usually get rid of PMI once you’ve built up at least 20% in equity.
 That’s not the case with most government-backed home loans.
 An FHA loan has an upfront mortgage insurance fee and you’ll pay a monthly mortgage insurance premium no matter how much you put down, says Thomas Bayles, senior vice president at Los Angeles-based mortgage broker Mortgage Capital Partners.